Dallas Bower: Film career

 Following his resignation from the Ministry of Information, Bower initially envisioned himself as the director for ‘Henry V’, however, due to a multitude of setbacks the lead actor Sir Laurence Olivier took his position, while Bower remained on the project as an Associate Producer.
 Bower contributed significantly to the film throughout production, writing the original screenplay, approving all further edits, sourcing the film’s composer, and securing the services of BAFTA award-winning cinematographer Robert Krasker.
 Ultimately, the film was a critical and financial success.

 Bower’s follow-up project was an Anglo-French adaptation of Alice in Wonderland, which he signed-on to after being approached by a French film crew in search of a British director.
 The film was only released in France and the United States to mixed audience reception and an underwhelming box office due, in part, to Walt Disney’s release of Alice in Wonderland at a similar time.
-Fifty years after the film's initial release the Museum of Modern Art in New York restored the film, which had been damaged due to negligent storage.

 Bower directed two more films: The Second Mrs Tanquerary (1952), which was filmed over the course of eight days in the Adelphi Theatre for under £25,000, and Doorway to Suspicion.
 Both films received negative reviews and had a minimal impact at the box office.